Abaco Escape is all the first time visitor needs to know and then some.

 1996, saw the opening of Nippers, now one of the hottest spots in all of the Cays (supposedly named after the no-see-ums).
 It is a trendsetting place that lives up to its reputation.
 It's on a bluff overlooking their snorkeling beach and ocean - Spectacular.
 It really packs them in.
 As of 2011, you can now "dine in style at Overso", Nippers new enclosed air conditioned restaurant.
 Chef Debbie also includes many state side favorites in her menu of local fare.

 For those not staying on Guana, access to Nippers is only by boat of course or ferry from Marsh Harbour.
 Often you find Johnny Nipper himself bartending. (see food & drinks).
 Every Sunday they serve a Hawaiian style pig roast which attracts folks and yachtsmen from all over the cays.
 Tickets are sold on a first come first served basis.
 It's generally very crowded.
-The Barefoot Man, who's CD's are in every gift shop and hotel makes an annual appearance here.
+The Barefoot Man, who's CD's are in every gift shop and hotel makes a couple annual appearance here.
 Nippers had its own webcam focused on their beautiful beach below.
 A storm knocked it out a couple years back and it's never been replaced.
 If anyone should have a webcam, it's Nippers.
+When you stop by, bug them about that.
 Abaco Webcams.

 The Hub of Abaco